jbillcliffe/portfolio1-renterprise/README.md

 ## Wireframe Design

-Website wireframe were created using Figma[^1].
+Website wireframe was created using Figma[^1].
 The image below shows the concept for the index page, which would be the underlying template for other pages.

-It includes an example of a responsive page for mobile and how the screen resolution change would affect that particular page.
+It includes an example of a responsive page (product.html) for mobile and how the screen resolution change would affect that particular page.

 There is also a flow diagram for the concept of the contact form.